 In his career, Tommy Hilfiger built one of the worlds most recognisable and widely distributed brands ever.
-For a period of time the very colours red, white and blue were synonymous with the designer.
+For a period of time, even the colours red, white and blue were synonymous with the designer.
 The designer pioneered courting hip-hop artists, in a time before it was common practice, extending his brand’s reach even further.
 Hilfiger sold his company the Tommy Hilfiger Corporation, the umbrella for 14 product lines, for $1.6 billion in 2006.
-In March 2010, Phillips-Van Heusen, owner of Calvin Klein, bought the Tommy Hilfiger Corporation for $3 billion.
+In March 2010, Phillips-Van Heusen, owner of Calvin Klein , bought the Tommy Hilfiger Corporation for $3 billion.

 After seven years The People's Place went bankrupt, Hilfiger was 25.
 The designer responded by studying commerce, “I forced myself to learn the nuts and bolts of the business, and not solely on the creative side.
 I got hyper-focused on it.
 I learned how to read a balance sheet.
 I figured out how to control expenses and figured out a way to build a business on a shoestring budget.
 In school they teach you through case studies of other companies.
 I had my own case study.”